Cal State University, Fullerton American Studies

 Professor of American Studies

-I am pleased to announce the publication Anthropologies of Unemployment , a volume I co-edited with Jong Bum Kwon, featuring studies of unemployment from countries around the world.
+I am pleased to announce the publication of my new book Anthropologies of Unemployment: New Perspectives on Work and Its Absence , co-edited with Jong Bum Kwon, which features studies of unemployment from countries around the world.

 2005, Ph.D, American Studies, Yale University